Mahmut Muhiti: Service in Kashgar

 Two weeks after Ma Zhongying left for the Soviet territory, in early July 1934, Kashgar was occupied by a unit of 400 Chinese soldiers under the command of Kung Cheng-han on 20 July.
 He was accompanied by the 2,000 strong Uighurs commanded by Muhiti.
 Thus, Kashgar came under the control of the Xinjiang's provincial authority after almost a year.
 After the arrest or flight of the ETR authorities, many Muslims in the region looked to Muhiti for a leadership.

 In order to reassure the local population and to allow himself further time to consolidate his power in the northern and eastern part of the province, Sheng appointed Muhiti as overall Military Commander for the Kashgar region.
 Muhiti formed the new administration in Kashgar known as the National Assembly.
 Sheng wasn't comfortable with the Muslim officials in Kashgar, and thus a month later, he appointed his fellow Manchurian Liu Pin to the position of Commanding Officer in Kashgar.
 Muhiti was demoted and retained the position of Divisional Commander.
 He was rendered with a force of 2,000 Turkic troops.
 He became known as Mahmut Shizhang, a Mandarin term for a division commander.

 Sheng's Han Chinese appointees took the effective control over the Kashgar region, and foremost amongst them was Liu, a Chinese nationalist and a Christian.
 Liu understood little about the local Muslim culture.
 Immediately upon his arrival he ordered that the picture of Sun Yat-sen, the founder of the Chinese Republic, be hung in the Kashgar mosque.
 The local Muslim population was dismayed by the developments in Kashgar and considered that the "Bolsheviks had taken over the country and were bent on destroying religion".
 In addition, Sheng's educational reform which attacked some Islamic principles further alienated the Muslim population.

 The top priority of Muhiti's was schooling.
 The Uyghur Enlightenment Association was formed under the aegis of the Society for the Promotion of Education, a body that was revived during the ETR and carried on the legacy of earlier Jadidist societies.
 Abdulkarim Khan Makhdum, former Minister of Education of the ETR, continued to play an important role in educational work of Muhiti's Kashgar administration.
-The Uyghur Enligtenment Association started its work in April 1935, and took responsibility for publishing and schooling in Kashgar, significantly increasing availability of primary schooling.
+The Uyghur Enlightenment Association started its work in April 1935, and took responsibility for publishing and schooling in Kashgar, significantly increasing availability of primary schooling.
 To fund this work, the association took control over the Kashgar's zakat (Islamic charity) and waqf, redirecting the wealth of local shrines to textbooks and teachers.
 Qadir Haji, chief of police in Kashgar Old City, was amongst those who contributed to Muhiti's educational push.
 He raised funds and founded a school in Qaziriq, his native village.